1071-DataScience/finalproject-y28235579/README.md

 ## Folder organization and its related information

 ### docs
-* Your presentation, 1071_datascience_FP_<yourID|groupName>.ppt/pptx/pdf, by **Jan.
-15**
+* 1071_datascience_FP_<107753022|deal or not>.ppt
 * Any related document for the final project
   * papers
   * software user guide

 ### data

-* T-brain and Lion Travel prvided the data
+* T-brain and Lion Travel prvided the data.
-* Input format is .csv
+* Input format is csv
+        airline.csv
+        group.csv
+        order.csv
+        training-set.csv

-* there is no missing value,but we try so hard to find useful featues among a lot of details in data.
+* there is no missing value, but we try so hard to find useful featues among a lot of details in data.

 ### code